John Hunyadi: In literature and popular culture

-In popular culture

 Hungarian genre author Mór Bán wrote a thirteen-part historical fantasy adventure book series about a fictionalized biography of Hunyadi, released between 2008 and 2023.

 The book series was adapted to a television miniseries, Rise of the Raven, released in 2025.
 The series features over 600 international actors, and the production is unique in that the actors speak in their native languages, adding to its historical authenticity.
 In Rise of the Raven, John Hunyadi devotes his life to defending Europe against the Ottoman invasion.
 Amid political intrigue and betrayal, and conspiracies between noble families from Hungary, Austria, Italy, Poland, Serbia, his key allies are his wife Elizabeth, who fights alongside him, and Mara, his first love, who becomes Sultan Murad's concubine.
 As the Ottoman Empire mobilizes an enormous army to conquer Hungary, Hunyadi leads his smaller but formidable forces into battle, sealing a hard-fought victory at the Siege of Belgrade.